-The change in proposed residential unit count within approximately the same building envelope would be achieved through reducing the size of the proposed units.
-As described above, the 2023 Project proposes more affordable units, including some at more restrictive affordability levels, and is consistent with the allowable density when calculating for the currently proposed affordable units under the state density bonus law.
+The change in the proposed residential unit count with a disproportionally smaller increase in building envelope would be achieved primarily through small changes to upper floor setbacks, reducing the size of the proposed units (both in square footage and bedroom count), and raising the height of the 8th floor to accommodate a mezzanine level for those units.
+As described above, the 2024 Project proposes more affordable units than the 2022 Project, and is consistent with the allowable density when calculated for the currently proposed affordable units under the State Density Bonus Law.